They'll also (literally) drive you into the poor house.

 Meet the Author

 Article last modified on September 7, 2017.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: How Your Teenagers Will (Literally) Drive You Crazy - AMP.
+Mobile users may also access the AMP Version: Car Insurance for Your Teen Will Drive You Crazy - AMP.